UK boosts support for marine, biomass power

 LONDON Britain proposed to more than double financial support for its nascent marine energy industry on Thursday as well as provide additional subsidies for biomass generation, while cutting rates for more mature technologies such as wind and hydro power.

-The policy changes lifted share prices at biomass developer Drax as high as nearly 16 percent, while prompting utility Centrica to say it would put two offshore wind projects under review.
+The policy changes lifted share prices at biomass developer Drax (DRX.L) as high as nearly 16 percent, while prompting utility Centrica (CNA.L) to say it would put two offshore wind projects under review.

 "Where new technologies desperately need help to reach the market, such as wave and tidal, we're increasing support.
 But where market costs have come down or will come down, we're reducing the subsidy," said Energy and Climate Change Secretary Chris Huhne.